strategineer/personal-website/content/tabletop/lobg/gming.md

 ## "Oku", The
 › Gardens 53

-Ex-thieves driven mad by magical masks, and now believe themselves to be birds.
-They are: Yarrow, Tutsan, Agrimony, Dark Mullein, Great Mullein, Black Medick, Kidney Vetch, Vetchling, Devil-Bit Scabious, Thrift, Common Dodder, Sainfoin, Hellborine, Valerian, Meliot and Dog Mercury.
+Ex-thieves led by Rinaldini Dodo driven mad by magical masks given to them by Aelfadred, and now believe themselves to be birds.

-The “Oku” are human beings, the last remnants of a gang of notorious thieves lead into the Maze by their leader Rinaldini Dodo to escape the forces of law and order.
-After Rinaldini died they unwisely bargained with Aelfadred the Glyph Witch for the means to survive in their strange new environment.
-Aelfadred gave them the long-beaked Oku bird masks they now wear, which gave them some of the other-natural power of that legendary crow-headed race.
-Unfortunately, the masks also drive the wearer slowly mad.
-The “Oku” now truly believe themselves to be those mythic creatures; even when not wearing the masks, they are simply “in disguise” as ordinary humans and will often give themselves away (50% of the time) with birdlike behavior.
-Akerstrom, their most competent and sane remain- ing leader, was sent by Aelfadred to kill the Medusa.
+Looks
+: are human beings
+: wear Oku bird masks

+Behavior
+: bird masks give them power but make them go slowly mad : believe they are mythic birds even when not wearing masks.
+: 50% they will give themselves away with birdlike behavior, when not wearing a mask.
-He has not been seen since, and the remaining “Oku” are riven by factionalism and choice paralysis, easy for Aelfadred to manipulate.
+: having lost their leader Akerstrom (being sent to kill the Medusa), the remaining "Oku" are riven by factionalism and choice paralysis, easy for Aelfadred to manipulate.
-To generate an encounter, roll 2d8 and count down the active “Oku” one by one.
-All of these “Oku” are present and the one counted last is the leader; the mission on the leader’s line is the mission the “Oku” are currently on.
-When an “Oku” dies or become incapacitated for any reason, draw a line through their name and do not count them again.
-If they are still alive, they will be found recovering in Gardens 53.
-If more “Oku” are rolled than are left, start back at the beginning again, assume new “Oku” rolled have the same spells and missions in the same order.
-The results of particular interactions with PCs are more powerful than the results of this table.
-If PCs make a genuine enemy, or friend, that particular
-“Oku” will act accordingly no matter what the table says.

-If a group of “Oku” faces a complex or subtle choice about how to proceed, roll a d6.
-On a 4+, they act sanely.
-On an 1, 2, or 3, the group breaks down into arguing factions and either does nothing or each proceeds a different way.
+: when a group of "Oku" faces a complex/subtle choice, roll a d6.
+On 4+, they act sanely.
+Otherwise, the group breaks down into arguing factions and either does nothing or each proceeding a different way.

 | AC | HD | ATK |
 | -  |   -   | -  |